 P-100 Facilities Standards for the Public Buildings Service

-The Facilities Standards for the Public Buildings Service establishes design standards and criteria for new buildings, major and minor alterations, and work in historic structures for the Public Buildings Service (PBS) of the General Services Administration (GSA).
-This document contains policy and technical criteria to be used in the programming, design, and documentation of GSA buildings.
+The Facilities Standards for the Public Buildings Service establishes design standards for new buildings, major and minor alterations, and work in historic structures for the Public Buildings Service (PBS) of the General Services Administration (GSA).
+This document contains both performance based standards and prescriptive requirements to be used in the programming, design, and documentation of GSA buildings.

 P-120 Project Estimating Requirements for the Public Buildings Service